Housing and Finance Institute: Policies

 As well as its work with industry stakeholders to increase the rate of housebuilding, the HFI is also a housing think tank.

 The HFI launched a six-month government backed pilot research programme on infrastructure which brought together key players from private and public sectors.
 It followed a HFI paper which highlighted how the failure of some water companies was exacerbating the housing crisis.
 The report set out an eight-point plan to get Britain building infrastructure in the right places and at the right time in order to support the housebuilding industry.

 The HFI has looked extensively at the housing crisis in London.
 The Institute's chairman, Mark Boleat, has called for a radical planning shake-up to solve London's housing crisis that would professionalise decision-making in the planning system, increase the supply of land suitable for house building and allow substantially greater densities of homes in the capital.
 Following this report, Chancellor Philip Hammond welcomed planning reform in his 2017 Autumn Budget and announced a review to be conducted by Oliver Letwin.
-The Letwin Review ultimately determined that slow build out was caused by a lack of diversity in new housing and the incentive of housebuilders to restrict supply to avoid reducing prices.
+At the end of October 2018, the Letwin Review ultimately determined that slow build out was caused by a lack of diversity in new housing and the incentive of housebuilders to restrict supply to avoid reducing prices.

 The HFI has also proposed a series of measures to regenerate Britain’s seaside towns, most notably new rent controls.